2016’s Self Care Week Showed a Marked Improvement in Self Care Activity

 But there is also bad news – while people are living longer, they are also spending more of their extra years in poor health.
 Moreover, not everyone is sharing in the overall trend towards longer living; in 2013, if you were living in the most deprived areas of the country, you could expect to be only just getting close to the life expectancy levels enjoyed by less-deprived groups way back in 1990, the Self Care Forum (SCF)’s annual Self Care Conference, held recently in London, has heard.

-ESC Student is a new app developed by ESc (Expert Self Care) to help improve student health and increase health literacy among young people.
+ESC Student is a free app developed by ESc (Expert Self Care) to help improve student health and increase health literacy among young people.
 Developed by GP and Self Care Forum Board member, Dr Knut Schroeder together with a team of experts from the Student’s Health Service at Bristol University, and 30 students and health professionals from the wider NHS, the app allows students and young people to answer common questions about their health in seconds and without the need for an internet connection.

 The app is certified by the NHS England Information Standard as a source of reliable health information and is available to download now.

 Below is a short promotional video of how to get the best from the app.

 Launched in Self Care Week, new PAGB-commissioned research has revealed the nation’s top health concerns are staying healthy as you get older (65%), keeping fit and active (59%) and eating a healthy diet (56%).
 As well as wanting to prevent ill health, people also worry about funding for the NHS (29%) and delays to get a doctor’s appointment (22%) if they become unwell.

 However, despite this desire to remain in good health, people might not be making the best use of services to access health advice.
 While 82% of people turn to Google for health information, 89% rely on their GP.
 Pharmacy, on the other hand, is comparatively underutilised, with just 63% trusting their pharmacist with their health concerns.